MoldyMacaroniX/dashword.net/_src/posts/free-geometry-dash-demons-10-secret-ways-to-get-free-demons.md

 Geometry Dash demons are the hardest difficulty levels in the game.
 Upon completing one, you get 10 stars, a demon towards your total demon count, and rewards such as icons and colors depending on how many total demons you have.

 However, since these levels are so difficult, they are not easy to beat.
 Fortunately, these 5 demons have secret ways making them essentially free.
+(Not patched.)

 You can use these 5 free demons and their IDs listed in brackets to get 50 free stars.